shadowezz/Productiv/docs/UserGuide.md

 </div>

 Examples:
-* `edit 2 t/Discuss final release features d/Finalize dashboard functions`
+* `edit 2 t/Discuss final release features d/Finalise dashboard functions`
-edits the title of the 2nd meeting to be `Discuss final release features` and its description to be `Finalize dashboard functions`.
+edits the title of the 2nd meeting to be `Discuss final release features` and its description to be `Finalise dashboard functions`.
 * `edit 4 c/Jordan Woods, Betsy Crowe, Jeremey` edits the contacts of the 4th meeting to be `Jordan Woods, Betsy Crowe, Jeremey`.

 #### Viewing a meeting: `view`